dianeanalyst/Data-Analysis-Using-Power-BI/README.md

 ![image](https://github.com/dianeanalyst/Data-Analysis-Using-Power-BI/assets/120665115/cefe127e-060b-4707-bb2b-90c5c00bb814)
 ![image](https://github.com/dianeanalyst/Data-Analysis-Using-Power-BI/assets/120665115/3c0b2447-f73f-4dc0-a3e9-cb25ad212018)
 These datasets were imported raw and unclean and thus required data cleaning techniques.
 Using the 'Transform Data' menu in this step, I started by capitalizing the column headers across the datasets and assign the appropriate data types to each columns where necessary, removed duplicates and blank cells.
+#
+Moving on with cleaning the datasets, the Date of Birth column in the Employee dataset was noticed to have inconsistencies in the input.
+This required using the 'Replace Values' menu to change the dividing symbol into one such that it is consistent across the rows.
+Furthermore, the column had to be formatted to Date seeing that the presence of inconsistencies caused it to be recognised as Text by Power BI.
+Here, I employed the 'Split Column by Delimiter' option to split the date into three columns; Day, Month and Year.
+Following this was selecting the split columns and merging them using the 'Merge Columns' option.
+Doing this automatically cause Power BI to recongnise the new column as a Date column.
+#